idlesilver/tools/README.md

   - The exe file should be in `dist` folder, you can move it to any where as you like

 ## Usage
-1. Double click to rotately switching between the given wallpaper list, wallpaper list can be defined by
+1. Double-click to switch between the wallpapers in the list.
+The wallpaper list can be defined by
-   1. image path list in wallpaper.txt with
+   1. An image path list in `wallpaper.txt`
-   2. image in the folder named wallpapers
+   2. images in the folder named wallpapers
-   3. image paths given in `default_wallpaper_files` in script
+   3. image paths defined in `default_wallpaper_files` in the script
-2. Drag an image to set as wallpaper, or
+2. Drag an image to set it as your wallpaper
-3. Drag any non-image-type file to it to manually select wallpaper
+3. Drag any non-image-type file to it to manually select a wallpaper

+>[!tip]
-`wallpaper.txt` and `wallpapers` folder should be in the same location as the exe file or the python script
+>`wallpaper.txt` and `wallpapers` folder should be in the same location as the executable file or the Python script.

 ## More demos
 ### Rotate images in list